IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Serverless computing does not refer to a specific technology; instead if refers to the concepts underlying the model described prior.
 Nevertheless, some promising solutions have recently emerged easing development approaches that follow the serverless model – such as OpenWhisk.

-OpenWhisk is a cloud-first distributed event-based programming service and represents a Function-as-a-Service (FaaS) platform that allows you to execute code in response to an event.
+OpenWhisk is a cloud-first distributed event-based programming service and represents a FaaS platform that allows you to execute code in response to an event.

 It provides you with the previously mentioned serverless deployment and operations model, with a granular pricing model at any scale that provides you with exactly the resources – not more not less – you need and only charges you for code really running.
-It offers a flexible programming model. incl. support for languages like *JavaScript, Swift, Python, and Java* and even for the execution of custom logic via *Docker* containers.
+It offers a flexible programming model. incl. support for languages like *Java, JavaScript, PHP, Python, and Swift* and even for the execution of custom logic via *Docker* containers.
 This allows small agile teams to reuse existing skills and to develop in a fit-for-purpose fashion.
 It also provides you with tools to declaratively chain together the building blocks you have developed.
 It is open and can run anywhere to avoid and kind of vendor lock-in.

 In summary, OpenWhisk provides...
-* ... a rich set of building blocks that they can easily glue/stitch together
+* ... a rich set of building blocks that you can easily glue/stitch together
-* ... the ability to focus more on value-add business logic and less on low-level infrastructural and operational details
+* ... the ability to focus more on value-adding business logic and less on low-level infrastructural and operational details
-* ... the ability to easily chain together microservices to form workflows via composition
+* ... the ability to easily chain together microservices via sequences
+* ... the ability to compose more complex serverless applications by combining multiple functions using control logic and state (*tech-preview*)

 In summary, our value proposition and what makes us different is:
 * OpenWhisk hides infrastructural complexity allowing developers to focus on business logic